 9. Polar Museum

 The Scott Polar Museum was a real find for the family.
-There were lots of interesting exhibits to keep the adults entertained including letters and personal effects recovered from Scott’s ill-fated Antarctic expedition.
-For the kids, the museum provided activities suitable even for young children.
-They also really enjoyed getting dressed up in all the heavy arctic clothing.
+There were lots of interesting educational exhibits to keep the adults entertained including letters and personal effects recovered from Scott’s ill-fated Antarctic expedition.
+For indoor kids entertainment, the museum provided activities suitable even for young children.
+They also really enjoyed getting dressed up in all the heavy Arctic clothing!

 10. Wandlebury Country Park

 Liona, has lots more information on Cambridge, including free things to do here.
-Is there anything else you recommend to do in Cambridge with kids?
+Are there any other tours or outdoor locations that you could recommend to do in Cambridge with kids?